software developer

 2017-2018 |

-programmer at Grand s.r.o. - PHP programming: developing new applications on top of Symfony; refactoring and extending legacy systems built on ancient versions of Drupal, Nette, as well as "vanilla" PHP |
+Grand s.r.o. - PHP programming: developing new Symfony applications; refactoring and extending legacy systems built on ancient versions of Drupal, Nette, as well as "vanilla" PHP |

 2015-2017 |

-programmer at Applifting s.r.o. - Ruby programming, mostly on Rails (+ one PHP project): backends for mobile and JS apps, traditional web apps, third-party system integrations |
+Applifting s.r.o. - Ruby programming, mostly on Rails (+ one PHP project): backend APIs for mobile and web apps, traditional web apps, third-party system integrations |

 2013-2015 |